Street, Market, and Open Public Spaces Implementation Projects

 - Africa – Accra, Ghana; Niamey, Niger; and Kampala, Uganda

 - Asia – Dhaka, Bangladesh; Calicut and Kochi, India; HoiAn, Vietnam;

 - South America – São Paulo, Brazil.

 The local partners we work with in each of these cities have strong, constructive relationships with local government officials and the community.
-In addition, the projects are a mix of public spaces and each reflect a different focus area or target population.
-This will provide us an opportunity to learn by testing different approaches that can potentially be applied to different communities and countries.
+In addition, the projects were a mix of public spaces and each reflect a different focus area or target population.
+This provided us an opportunity to learn by testing different approaches that can potentially be applied to different communities and countries.

 Accra, Ghana; Niamey, Niger; Kampala, Uganda; Dhaka, Bangladesh; Calicut, India, Kochi, India, HoiAn, Vietnam, São Pualo, Brazil

 - Peaceful Roads

 - Advocates for Public Spaces

 - Evangelical Social Action Forum